lcf/BasicCRM/README.md

 * has a unique identifier for reference
 * has a name
 * has a valid email
-* has a password not shorter than 6 characters, hashed
+* has a password set on creation
 * may be either admin or not admin (admin has some special privileges)
 * is not admin by default
 * there is a way to define whether a user is an admin or not